 The primary objective of a phase I clinical trial is to estimate a maximum tolerable dose (MTD) based on a toxicity variable defined in terms of one or more adverse events.
-Numerous phase I designs have been proposed, such as the algorithm-based 3+3 design (Storer, 1989), many model-based methods including the continual reassessment method (CRM) (O'Quigley, et al., 1990), escalation with overdose control (EWOC) (Babb et al., 1998), Bayesian model averaging CRM (Yin and Yuan, 2009), and model-assisted methods (Liu and Yuan, 2015; Zhou et al., 2018).
-For a comprehensive review on existing phase I designs, see Zhou et al. (2018).
-Some Bayesian model-based methods have been extended to deal with late-onset toxicity (Cheung and Chappell, 2000; Yuan and Yin, 2011a).
+Numerous phase I designs have been proposed, such as the algorithm-based 3+3 design (Storer, 1989), many model-based methods including the continual reassessment method (CRM) (O'Quigley et al., 1990), escalation with overdose control (EWOC) (Babb et al., 1998), Bayesian model averaging CRM (Yin and Yuan, based on toxicity-efficacy probability trade-offs.
+Nebiyou Bekele and Shen (2005) introduced a Bayesian approach to jointly model toxicity and biomarker expression.

-For molecularly targeted agents and immunotherapies, a toxicity-based MTD is not necessarily the optimal dose.
-Many phase I-II trial designs have been proposed to use both efficacy and toxicity for decision making.
-Thall and Cook (2004) proposed a Bayesian phase I-II design based on toxicity-efficacy probability trade-offs.
-Bekele and Shen (2005) introduced a Bayesian approach to jointly modeling toxicity and biomarker expression.
 Zhang et al. (2006) utilized a continuation-ratio model to adaptively estimate a biologically optimal dose.
-Houede et al. (2010) optimized the dose pair of a two-agent combination using ordinal toxicity and efficacy, by maximizing posterior mean utility.
+Houede et al. (2010) optimized the dose pair of a twoagent combination using ordinal toxicity and efficacy, by maximizing posterior mean utility.
 This approach was extended by using adaptive randomization (AR) to reduce the chance of getting stuck at a suboptimal dose pair (Thall and Nguyen, 2012).
-Yuan and Yin (2011b) considered phase I-II drug-combination trials with late-onset efficacy.
-Guo and Yuan (2016) proposed a Bayesian phase I-II design for precision medicine that incorporates biomarker subgroups.
-Liu, et al. (2018) developed a Bayesian utility-based phase I-II design for immunotherapy trials.
-Reviews of phase I-II designs are given by Yuan, Nguyen and Thall (2016).
+Yuan and Yin (2011b) considered phase I-II drug-combination trials with lateonset efficacy.
+Guo and Yuan (2017) proposed a Bayesian phase I-II design for precision medicine that incorporates biomarker subgroups.
+Liu et al. (2018) developed a Bayesian utility-based phase I-II design for immunotherapy trials.
+Reviews of phase I-II designs are given by Yuan et al. (2016).